 Edunation would like to ensure all students get a positive decision on their residence permit application to Finland.
 For this reason, we have prepared a detailed guide for your on how to make a perfect student residence permit application.
 To improve your chances of having a successful application, read our instructions carefully.

 Let’s first get the terminology right.
 In Finland, we have both visas and residence permits.
 If you are staying in Finland for less than 90 days, you will need a short-term visa, this is the so-called Schengen Visa.
 Everyone who stays in Finland for more than 90 days, will need to apply for a residence permit.
 For students, it is called a student residence permit.
-You can apply for a student residence permit either for one year or for two years.
-Renewal of the residence permit takes place in Finland.
+You can apply for a continuous residence permit (A-permit), which will be valid during your entire studies.
+You can read more about student residence permits here.

 - Valid passport